This disorder may be caused by food allergies.

 Eosinophilic esophagitis can begin at any time between infancy and young adulthood.
 It occasionally occurs in older adults and is more common among males.

-Doctors suspect the diagnosis of eosinophilic esophagitis in people of any age who have symptoms of GERD that do not go away with typical treatment and in adults who have food lodged in their esophagus.
+Doctors suspect the diagnosis of eosinophilic esophagitis in people of any age who have other allergic disorders and difficulty swallowing solid foods.
+The diagnosis is also suspected in people who have symptoms of GERD that do not go away with typical treatment.

 If people have narrowing of the esophagus, doctors inflate a balloon in the esophagus during endoscopy to dilate it.
 Doctors often do several dilations using progressively larger balloons to prevent the esophagus from tearing.